atreides1/HW2-Hash-it-out/README.md

 # HW2-Hash-it-out
 Sierra and Mercy's Cache homework assignment for CSCI 389 (If possible, view on your favorite text editor - Github's README format is messy.)

+For Part 3 - Look at HW3_TestingReadme.md for tables and testing info.

 Important Files:
 cache.hh - Unmodified header file used to guide cache implementation cache.cc - Creates a cache using an unordered map of key/value pairs, then an ordered map of key/size pairs.